 With the increase of energy-efficient lighting options, you have more choices than ever when it comes to buying light bulbs.
-Learn about the different types of bulbs: CFL, LED, the sizes available, what to look for when buying light bulbs and which ones you need.
+Learn about the different types of bulbs: CFL, LED, and the sizes available to determine what you need.

 Learn the differences between your light bulb options.